syncfusion-content/javascript-docs/js/DataManager/Data-Binding.md

 ##Other Web Services binding

 The ejDataManager can also retrieve data from **ASP.Net Web** methods and **ASP.Net MVC** Controller`s action.
 You can achieve this by using the UrlAdaptor of ej.DataManager.
 The UrlAdaptor is discussed briefly in the adaptor section.
-By default, the Url Adaptor is used when accessing remote data.
+By default, the UrlAdaptor is used when accessing remote data.

 Refer to the following code example to know how the **DataManager** can be used to consume data from the web method.